bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 The minimum size is 20Mi.
 If it's any smaller, provisioning fails.
 You don't need to request a full 1Gi if you don't need it.

 The maximum size is 512Gi, matching the maximum storage quota in the registry.
-If it's any bigger, provisioning fails.
-Larger custom quotas won't get around this currently as we've set this limit to make sure NetApp can remain properly balanced.

 ### Performance